Evan-Bertis-Sample/raxel/docs/w25-report/report.md

 Adding such targets would be simple, and would allow for different types of rendering effects to be achieved, like deferred rendering, normal mapping, and more.

 At the Vulkan level, this is achieved by using the swapchain.
-All of these targets are created as part of the swap chain, and exist in the GPU's memory, persisting between frames and compute passes.
+All of these targets are created as part of the swapchain, and exist in the GPU's memory, persisting between frames and compute passes.

 The full initialization of the pipeline looks like this:
 ```c